Self-Curriculum Model-based Reinforcement Learning for Shape Control of Deformable Linear Objects: SIMULATION AND RESULTS

 We further compare our two-stage shape control strategy with three representative baselines: (1) Gradient-based MPC ~\cite{gu2025learning,yang2022online,li2018learning}: it uses one sub-model from our learned ensemble as the forward dynamics predictor and optimizes an $H$-step control sequence by SGD-based minimization of cumulative shape error.
 (2) Jacobian-based visual servo ~\cite{zhu2018dual,jin2019robust}: it is the same controller as our small-deformation stage, but is applied from the initial shape.
 (3) RL-only: it follows the same RL training framework as our large-deformation stage, but is retrained under a stricter success threshold and executed without the visual servo refinement.

 For our method, the stage switching threshold is set to $\epsilon=30~\mathrm{mm}$ and the visual servo gain $\lambda$ is set to $0.05$.
 For MPC, we use a planning horizon of $H=5$.
 For RL-only, we set the training success threshold to $\epsilon_{\mathrm{RL}}=3~\mathrm{mm}$.
+These parameters were selected through preliminary trials and then fixed across all test cases.
 We evaluate all methods on the same test sets introduced in Sec.~B under both initial conditions.
 To assess generalization, we test with the DLO's bending stiffness increased by 10 times.

 During evaluation, each method is allowed to execute up to 250 steps.
 We declare task success if the shape error $e$ falls below $10~\mathrm{mm}$.
 We additionally report three metrics: (i) the average minimum shape error achieved over the entire trajectory for all test cases, (ii) the average minimum shape error over successful cases, and (iii) the average time required for successful cases to reach the success threshold.